The global skills and competency framework for the digital world

 Evaluates new system software and recommends adoption if appropriate.
 Plans the provisioning and testing of new versions of system software.

-Ensures that operational procedures and diagnostics for system software are current, accessible and well understood.
+Ensures operational procedures and diagnostics for system software are current, accessible and well understood.
 Investigates and coordinates the resolution of potential and actual service problems.